GustuRyan/GustuRyan/README.md

 <h1 align="center">Hello welcome 👋, I'm Gustu or you can call me Gus Ryan</h1>
-<h3 align="center">Right now I'm so enthusiast to learn about software technologies such as web and mobile dev also machine learning diver.
+<h3 align="center">Right now I'm so enthusiast to learn about software technologies especially web3 like blockchain.
+Then have several expperiance in web and mobile development also machine learning diver.
 I'm undergraduate Informatics student at Udayana University from Bali, Indonesia</h3>

 - 🔭 I’m currently working on **Federal Oil Workshop Web** and **SoMatch Android App**